 “Len, your new team is lucky to have you on board.
 Wishing you great success in your new role,” the statement, which was posted on social media, continued.

-Until a permanent replacement for Faucher is chosen, the port’s operations director, Rudy Rudolph, will oversee the marine terminal, according to port spokeswoman Jennie Foglia-Jones.
+The port’s operations director, Rudy Rudolph, will oversee the marine terminal until a permanent replacement for Faucher is chosen, according to port spokeswoman Jennie Foglia-Jones.